 Whether just beginning a journey with dyslexia or needing a refresher - this page is full of helpful information parents will visit again and again.

-Decoding Dyslexia – Park Cities is open to all parents who reside in Highland Park ISD, whether their children attend district schools, private school, or are homeschooled.
-Some meetings directly focus on HPISD, but we will always have time to provide general support to any parent.
-Our group is led by neighborhood parents and also benefits from support provided by volunteers with Decoding Dyslexia Texas, Robbi Cooper, Sara Furlich and Christine Chien.
-We host educational parent meetings several times each semester with guest speakers who provide information on a variety of topics related to children with dyslexia.
+Decoding Dyslexia – Park Cities (DDPC) is open to all parents who reside in Highland Park ISD, whether their children attend district schools, private school, or are homeschooled.
+Some meetings directly focus on HPISD, but the group always has time to provide general support to any parent.
+The group is led by neighborhood parents and also benefits from support provided by volunteers with Decoding Dyslexia Texas, Robbi Cooper, Sara Furlich and Christine Chien.
+Educational parent meetings occur the first Tuesday of most months, and guest speakers provide information on a variety of topics related to children with dyslexia.
 The meetings also give parents an opportunity to learn from and support each other.
 Click here to learn more about Decoding Dyslexia Park Cities.

 IF YOU HAVE A QUESTION OR WOULD LIKE MORE INFORMATION, PLEASE CONTACT US.